Timelapse

 West

-Using the Anasazi map, return to the calendar control lever and set it for West.
-From your position facing the calendar lever, move B R F9 R F L F12 L F2 R F6 R F and pick up the flashlight in the geode cave.
+From the position facing the buffalo drawing, move B R2 F2 L F3 L F11 L F4 L F L F10 back to the calendar control lever and set it for West (lower left).
+Move B R F9 R F L F12 L F2 R F6 R F and pick up the flashlight in the geode cave.
 Move B L F to the first cave shadow.

 The professor's journal mentions corroded batteries in the flashlight, so you'll have to shake it to get some light out of it.
 You can see only a portion of the symbols hidden in shadow at any one time since the flashlight beam is limited.
 Make a note of all symbols you see, you'll need them later.
 Be sure to also check the second cave shadow to the left.

-Exit the geode cave and move R F9 L F to a rock wall carving, following the coyote who seems to be leading the way.
+From the position facing the first (right) cave shadow, move R2 F4 R F9 L F to a rock wall carving, following the coyote who seems to be leading the way.
 Highlight the nine symbols you saw in the geode cave, each of which has been augmented by a hand symbol and some of which vary in size from what was seen in the cave:

 North

-Using the Anasazi map, return to the calendar control lever and set it for North.
+From the position facing the Anasazi sun symbol, move B R F3 R F6 R F2 R F13 R F L F L F10 back to the calendar control lever and set it for North (upper right).
 The animal associated with this challenge is a crow.
-You'll need to find up to 7 bird feathers to solve the challenge:
+You'll need to find five bird feathers to solve the challenge:

 2. Black